 Missing greenery?
 Just go to Murs à Pêches whose abundance of orchards and patches supplied fresh fruit to Paris from the 1600s to the 1900s.

-Another place that combines the love of architecture and botanical marvel is Metz, a city located 200 miles East of Paris.
+Another place that combines the love of architecture and botanical marvels is Metz, a city located 321 km (200 miles) East of Paris.

-It has one of the most stunning gothic architectural pieces called Cathédrale Saint-Etienne de Metz.
+It has one of the most stunning Gothic architectural pieces, Metz Cathedral.
 You can also check out Porte des Allemands, a medieval bridge castle located on Boulevard André Maginot.

 If you are a self-proclaimed foodie, don’t forget to check out the covered market, Marché Couvert which has permanent stalls.

 - Paris to Parc de Sceaux train: To reach Parc de Sceaux, you’ll need to take line B from either Gare de Nord or Chatelet Metro station.

 - Parc de Sceaux from Paris travel time: 20 – 30 minutes depending on where you take the train from.

 What better way to escape the hustle and bustle of Paris than with a trip to the peaceful Parc de Sceaux, located 28km (17 miles) south of the big city?

 A perfect Paris day trip by train if you’re looking for tranquility, this 17th-century park is spread across 180 hectares and makes an ideal place for an afternoon.

 One step into this domain and the astoundingly vast formal gardens will greet you.